 The benefits of passwordless authentication

-According to a recent survey by ESG, 54% of organizations are implementing, testing, or evaluating passwordless authentication and 31 percent of these organizations rank it as the top priority in their identity strategy.1
+According to a survey by ESG, 54% of organizations are implementing, testing, or evaluating passwordless authentication, and 31% of these organizations rank it as the top priority in their identity strategy.

 There are multiple reasons why companies are exploring passwordless authentication solutions:

 Better security: Passwords are a major vulnerability because of reuse and because passwords can be shared with others, so they cease to be controllable.
 According to the 2023 ForgeRock Identity Breach Report, unauthorized access was responsible for 91% of the records breached in 2022, impacting nearly 1.4 billion people.
-With passwordless authentication, login credentials are unique for every website and never leave the user’s device.
-Unlike a username and password, credentials are never transmitted over the internet, thus eliminating man-in-the-middle (MiTM) attacks.
+With passwordless authentication, login credentials are never transmitted over the internet, thus eliminating the threat of interception.

 Better user experience: Passwords create a range of problems that translate to poor experiences, and most of us are familiar with them.
 But usability problems have real consequences that affect the bottom line.
 For example, if a customer can’t remember the right password used for your site, it’s likely that the customer will abandon their shopping cart rather than going through the forgotten password flow.
 By providing customers with passwordless authentication, you eliminate that frustration.
 Your customers can rely on convenient login mechanisms, such as push notifications to their mobile devices and facial recognition, which streamlines the process.

 Cost-effective: Passwords increase help desk call volume and they require constant maintenance from IT teams.
 By removing passwords, you can reduce support tickets and free IT to address more important matters.
 Importantly, by streamlining the registration and checkout process, passwordless authentication reduces the likelihood of shopping cart abandonment.